 All early marks feature the name ‘Bakewell’.
 Later ink-stamped marks are ‘Beulah Ware’, ‘Newtone Art Ware’ or ‘Trent Art Ware’.
 Stickers were also use on some pieces.
 Not all pieces are marked. (ref 1)

-I believe that all Bakewells Pottery pieces are considered collectable.
+I believe that all Bakewell Pottery pieces are considered collectable.
 The most sought after are hand-painted Newtone pots signed by Daisy Merton (see picture above).
-In Mar 2019 I saw one go on ebay for ~$480.
-I have also become aware of a rare Trent Art Ware ‘Art Deco’ Teaset (ref 5) that commands an even higher price tag (see picture above).
+In Mar 2019 I saw one go on eBay for ~$480.
+I have also become aware of a rare Trent Art Ware ‘Art Deco’ Tea Set (ref 5) that commands an even higher price tag (see picture above).
 You could start your own collection for as little as $20 just by watching out at local charity stores and trash and treasure markets.

-“In 1891 Bakewells Pottery started to produce domestic pottery including a wide range of Bristol and cane ware.”
+“In 1891 the Bakewell Pottery started to produce domestic pottery including a wide range of Bristol and cane ware.”
 Bristol Ware is hard paste white porcelain and Cane Ware is buff or tan coloured stoneware.
-This range include chamber pots.
+This range included chamber pots in white and pastels.

 Beulah Ware appeared about 1925 and was produced until about 1939 (ref 7).
-This range included casserole dishes, a 5 piece canister set, and graduated jugs with raised lines and elegant handles in pastels.
-Some of the canister sets are marked Beulah Ware and some are marked only with the standard Bakewells ink stamp.
-The canisters came in pastels (lemon, butter light blue, turquoise, light green, grey) and darker colours (mid-green, maroon).
+This range included casserole dishes (see picture below), a 5 piece canister set (see picture below), and pastel graduated jugs with raised lines (like those on the canisters) and elegant handles.
+Some of the canister sets are marked Beulah Ware and some are marked only with the standard Bakewell’s ink stamp.
+The canisters came in pastels (lemon, butter, light blue, turquoise, light green, grey) and darker colours (mid-green, maroon).

 Newtone also included hand-painted pieces with Australian flowers and scenery.
-Some vases with bush scenes, kookaburras and wild flowers were painted by Daisy Victoria Merton (DV Merton) and signed.
+Some vases with bush scenes, kookaburras and wild flowers (pictured at top) were painted by Daisy Victoria Merton (DV Merton) and signed (see photo below).
 Newtone also included figurines of kookaburras on stumps, serviette rings and ashtrays, and figurines of koalas on branches.
 The kookaburra figurines were painted by a Miss Mitchell but not signed and also Joy Jasman who did sign them (ref 5).
-Painted wares continued briefly after 1945 and include small dishes in the shape of Australia” (ref 5).
+Painted wares continued briefly after 1945 and include small dishes in the shape of Australia (ref 5).

 Most of he later Trent Art Ware range produced from around 1950 does not appear to me to be very different from the Newtone pieces.
 The range also included gum leaf wall vases, basket vases and jugs with raised gum leaves.